If only time had been kinder the row may have looked something like this. View from east (Scale 1m).

-Plan of Pig Hill stone setting.
+Plan of Pig Hill multiple stone row.
 The stones shown red have been moved from their original locations and placed beside upright slabs.
 From an original survey at 1:200 by Sandy Gerrard, Janet Daynes and Gordon Fisher.

 |No. of stones: 18||Size of stones: Small and medium|

 |Notes: Only 16 stones identified at the time of the field survey (22.01.2017).|

 |Scheduled Ancient Monument: No|

 Category: Plausible.
 The initial assessment of this site suggested that it was more likely to represent a stone setting rather than than a multiple row.
 However comparison with the northern Scottish multiple rows indicates that Pig Hill has a similar plan form to these sites and indeed is also “fan-shaped”, although the narrowest dimensions are at the lower end rather than the upper end which is a characteristic of the Scottish examples.

 Plan of the Pig Hill multiple stone row showing the position of the individual numbered stones.

 Standing stone situated within a 0.3m deep hollow.
 The stone measures 0.62m long by 0.10m wide and 0.42m high.